 And why was he even bothered?!

-Didn’t he promise himself long back that he will stay away from her, other than giving her his name for a social standing… When he didn’t bother about how she struggled through life in last seven years, how she met with ups and downs, faced difficulties at every level, from getting education to job and living alone, and yet she emerged stronger every time, why was he bothered now??
+Didn’t he promise himself long back that he will stay away from her, other than giving her his name for social standing?
+When he didn’t bother about how she struggled through life in the last seven years, how she met with ups and downs, faced difficulties at every level, from getting an education to a job, or living alone, and yet she emerged stronger every time, why was he bothered now??

-No… He had to live up to the resolve to stay away from her and let her fight her battles.
-He won’t be there always… they were heading for a divorce… that meant that she had to fight through her life’s challenges for all the coming years, alone… a mere presence of him at this level was not going to change anything for her… why build expectations when he couldn’t live upto them??
+No. He had to live up to the resolve to stay away from her and let her fight her battles by herself.
+He won’t be there always.
+They were heading for divorce.
+That meant that she had to fight through her life’s challenges for all the coming years, alone.
+Mere presence of him at this level was not going to change anything for her.
+Why build and raise her expectations when he couldn’t live up to them??

-The other part was skeptical that it will hurt her self esteem – The way she had behaved last time, at the terrace and the airport, she seems to be someone with high self esteem.
+The other part was skeptical that it will hurt her self esteem – The way she had behaved last time, at the terrace and the airport, she appeared to be someone with high self-esteem.

 Amanda was worried while Anshuman was struggling with his thoughts.
 She slightly nudged him to speak something as the convener and rest of the doctors were waiting for him to say something.

 Anshuman was back to his present and he cleared his throat before he said, “In that case, am I allowed to take a leave?
 It’s urgent for me to go to Afghanistan.
-I have a work for a couple of days… which I can manage with a short break from duty… or else, I will take the leave!”
+I have work for a couple of days, that I will be able to manage with the duty if I am posted there.
+Or else, I will take the leave!”